StackExchange/dnscontrol/docs/_functions/global/IP.md

   - ip
 ---

-Converts the IP address from string to an integer.
+Converts an IPv4 address from string to an integer.
 This allows performing mathematical operations with the IP address.

+This does not accept IPv6 addresses.
+(PRs gladly accepted.)

 {% include startExample.html %}
 {% highlight js %}